kytta/vue-tinybox/README.md

 <script src="https://cdn.jsdelivr.net/npm/vue-tinybox@2/dist/vue-tinybox.iife.js"></script>
 ```

-This exposes the `Tinybox` component in the global scope.
+This exposes the `TinyboxGallery` component in the global scope.
 Include it in your app:

 ```html
 <script>